karel-burda/function-loader/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/fd08a5e184a945208324fd7a415428ad)](https://app.codacy.com/app/karel-burda/function-loader?utm_source=github.com&utm_medium=referral&utm_content=karel-burda/function-loader&utm_campaign=Badge_Grade_Dashboard)

 # Important
-**This project contains git sub-modules that are needed for building example and tests.**
+This project contains git sub-modules that are needed for building example and tests.

-**If you just want to use the implementation, you can clone without sub-modules.
-In case you want to build example, tests, or use CMake, please, be sure to clone the repository with `--recurse-submodules` or `--recursive` on older versions of git.**
+If you just want to use the implementation, you can clone **without** sub-modules.
+In case you want to build example, tests, or use CMake, please, be sure to clone the repository with `--recurse-submodules` or `--recursive` on older versions of git.
+Alternatively, you can clone without sub-modules and initialize these later.

 # Introduction
 `function_loader` is a header-only library that can find free functions in a shared library and provide and `std::function<T>` wrapper around the found function.